 - Double or triple vision.

 - Halos, glare and reduced indoor and night vision.

 - Recurrent ocular infections and inflammation.
 With trauma and irritation there is a risk of blood vessels growing into the RK incisions, which can eventually lead to loss of the cornea.
 To prevent this from happening, one should protect the cornea from even minor trauma like eye rubbing.
 The incisions are prone to infection for life due to incomplete healing and open areas where bacteria can easily accumulate.

 - Severe depression and in some cases thoughts of suicide.

-Our specialty practice treats patients affected by RK on a regular basis.
+Our specialty eye care practice treats patients affected by RK on a regular basis.
 Many of these patients have also had LASIK procedures following the RK.
 Our breakthrough scleral lens has allowed many of these patients to see clearly an comfortably once again.
 Appropriate contact lenses must fit well and be of high oxygen permeability and be monitored closely by the doctor.
 The results are outstanding; almost every RK patient fit with a scleral lens has had a significant improvement in their vision and comfort.
 These lenses are custom made for each patient and are fitted in a way to vault the cornea and maintain a constant reservoir of fluid between the lens and the cornea to ensure that it remains hydrated.